-Following these initial tests, which are much more efficiently realized on box-size models, also to resolve potential issues of model stability, we plan to build basin-scale models, coupling sourcing, migration and trapping processes, and, where possible, calibrate the model to observations/data.
-We recognize the magnitude of the challenge in building natural-scale models, but are highly encouraged by the models developed by the Marum-Bremen team for evolution of passive margins and building of new oceans, which already incorporate crustal processes, including serpentinization, sedimentation, faulting and the circulation of fluids (García-Pintado et al., 2023; Pérez-Gussinyé et al., 2023).
+Following these initial tests, which are much more efficiently realized on box-size models, also to resolve potential issues of model stability, we plan to build basin-scale models, coupling sourcing, migration and trapping processes and, where possible, calibrate the model to observations/data.
+We are aware of the magnitude of the challenges associated with building natural-scale models.
+We are however encouraged to proceed with this work, considering the successful models developed by the Marum-Bremen team for evolution of passive margins and building of new oceans, which already incorporate crustal processes that are essential to simulate geological hydrogen generation, including serpentinization, sedimentation, faulting and the circulation of fluids (García-Pintado et al., 2023; Pérez-Gussinyé et al., 2023).